-We tested out the Solo Stove Yukon fire pit & now we're obsessed | CNN Underscored
+We tested out the Solo Stove Yukon fire pit and now we're obsessed | CNN Underscored

 Though we wish it was the case, a Solo Stove is not entirely smokeless.
 When you light wood on fire it will naturally begin to smoke as it gets itself hot enough to burn through.
 If you’re around for the lighting process, you will definitely be subject to smoke until your fire reaches full temperature, which took us 20 minutes during our testing.
 But once that fire is roaring, you can sit around a Solo Stove and it will be almost entirely smokeless.
 Hot tip: Get someone else to light the fire for you so you don’t have to be subject to any smoke.

 After an hour of smoke-free fire pit time, the Solo Stove delivered another twist with colorful flames.
-We added two color packs onto our flames and literally oohed and ahhed at the sight of the color in the flames.
+We added two color packs onto our flames and literally oohed and aahed at the sight of the color in the flames.
 The color packs say that they can last up to one hour, but we found that the color in our flames only really lasted about 20 minutes.
 So what did we do?
 We added more color packs because we enjoyed it so much.
 You can purchase 10 color packs for $19.99.

 Unlike other fire pits you’ve used in a backyard, a Solo Stove is not meant to be left out uncovered.
-If water fills the drum, it could negatively affect how the fire pit operates so it’s important to let your Solo Stove cool down and cover it, or move it inside somewhere like your garage.
+If water fills the drum, it could negatively affect how the fire pit operates, so it’s important to let your Solo Stove cool down and cover it, or move it inside somewhere like your garage.
 This is definitely an extra step that you should consider, but it’s not a deal breaker for us because you can purchase a Solo Stove cover for this purpose.
 It’s not difficult to move a Solo Stove, but they are one solid piece and don’t have wheels, so the larger Yukon may require two people to move it.

 If you invest in a Backyard or Ultimate Bundle, a shelter — aka a cover — will be included with your purchase.
 The shelter is made from PVC-coated polyester and it’s a lot thicker than your average outdoor grill or furniture cover.